Introduction

 are from the IDEA website, at http://reading.uoregon.edu/big_ideas/trial_bi_index.php

-1. Phonemic Awareness: The ability to hear and manipulate sounds in words.
-There are about a dozen
+Awareness: A person hear and manipulates sounds in words.
+There are

 a.
 Identify words that sound the same